 • DIY Halloween costumes from what you already have.

-• Host a “swap party” with friends for kids’ clothes and gear.
+• Hold a swap party with friends for kids’ clothes and gear.

 Winter ❄️